Your dog talks to you in its way. It tells you more than you think.

 As mentioned previously, the behavior can sometimes be learnt.
 It’ll continue if your dog feels it gets more attention doing this.
 The solution is not to give it attention when it’s sitting on your feet.

-Instead, only pay attention to it once it gets off of your feet.
+Instead, only pay attention to it once it gets off your feet.

 Tip 3: Encouraging Alternate Behavior

 Another solution to the problem is positive reinforcement.
 Instead of denying it attention when it sits on your feet, treat it when sitting elsewhere.

-You can do this by sharing a treat, every time it doesn’t sit on your feet.
+You can share a treat whenever it doesn’t sit on your feet.
 Over time, your dog will associate not sitting on your feet with your approval.
 This will make it stop.

 That’s all from us about the whys of the behavior and the ways to prevent it.

 How cold is too cold for dogs?

 Anything lower than 32°F is too cold for dogs.
-If your dog is a smaller breed, and/or has shorter hair be extra attentive.
+If your dog is a smaller breed with shorter hair, be attentive.
 These dogs can develop hypothermia more easily.
 Below 20°F, you must keep your dog warmed.

 Can dogs die of hypothermia?

-Answer: Yes.
+Yes.
 Dogs can die of hypothermia.
 When their body temperature falls below 99°F, they’ll develop mild hypothermia.
 If the hypothermia is not treated, respiratory distress, cardiac arrest, and even death might occur.